Frequently Asked Questions

 Your vet cannot physically examine your pet or perform diagnostic tests.
 However, they can assess the history and signs you describe, discuss the most likely explanations, and explain when hands-on examination is important.

-- the most likely causes of your pet’s signs
+- The most likely causes of your pet's signs

-- other possibilities that may need to be ruled out
+- Other possibilities that may need to be ruled out

-- which features are reassuring and which are concerning
+- Which features are reassuring and which are concerning

 In some cases, this may narrow the problem significantly.
 In others, an in-clinic exam is needed to confirm the diagnosis.